 Google Maps works perfectly in Montenegro and there is no need to hire a GPS device.
 Pick up an MTEL tourist SIM card for 15 EUR with a generous 500 GB of data (yes you can have Youtube running 24/7) and you are good to go.

-Speed limits in Montenegro
+6. Parking in Montenegro

 Parking in Montenegro is often free and you can park almost everywhere on the streets unless there is a restriction sign.
 If the road doesn’t have a designated parking area, you can still park on the side of the road as long as it is safe and your car is not blocking the traffic.

 If you want to visit Kotor’s old town, your best bet is to park a little further away from the old town.
-I have found a parking spot on this street, and became our place to go when visiting Kotor.
+I have found a parking spot on this street, and become our place to go when visiting Kotor.

 In Budva, we parked in this parking lot just above the old town (had to walk down for around 15 minutes).
-Note that in summer, even at 7 AM it can be very difficult to find free parking close to Budva old town.
+Note that in summer, even at 7 AM it can be very difficult to find free parking close to Budva’s old town.

 In Sveti Stefan (one of the must-see places in Montenegro) we had to leave our car on the side of the highway (locals do that too) as it was simply impossible to find anything in town at sunset hour.

-Some street parking is paid for in Montenegro.
+Some street parking is paid in Montenegro.
 You can find paid parking spots in Budva, Ulcinj, Herceg Novi, and Kotor Old town.
 However, it is not always straightforward to figure out how to make a payment.

 You may not find a ticket machine on the road as expected.